-I recently graduated from undergraduate computer science at Cambridge.
+I recently graduated from a masters in computer science at Cambridge.
 My blog is here.
 You can contact me using this form.

 I agree that this is confusing.
 Also note: